 Step 9: Proceed with the installation via web installer

-Open the web browser of you choice and enter the URL
+Open the web browser of your choice and enter the URL

-After this, you should be directed to the first page of the Collabtive web installer.
+After this, you will move to the first page of the Collabtive web installer.

 rm /var/www/html/collabtive/install.php rm /var/www/html/collabtive/update.php